Destined for Infamy

 The next photo is a striking group portrait with William Bonney, alias Billy the Kid.
 As the movie “Young Guns” portrayed, Billy faked his death and took on a new identity as William Henry Roberts.
 Whatever Billy had to do with Sheriff Brady’s demise, it doesn’t seem to have affected his friendship with Pat Garrett.
 Considering some of the powerful people and the politics of the time there must be more to the story.

-The group photo opens the floor for more research and discussion about the role of Pat Garrett in the Billy the Kid saga.
+These group photos opens the floor for many questions that will require deep research.
+Discussion about the role of Pat Garrett in the Billy the Kid saga leaves a question of who was really killed.
 To quote Samuel Clemens, “Rumors of his death are greatly exaggerated.”

 A stunningly clear photo of Billy the Kid in formal attire, holding a bouquet of flowers.
 The hand is holding the lapel symbolizes KGC membership and to show he’s wearing a shoulder holster weapon.
 The thinning hairline and drooping earlobes show it was taken long after his alleged death in 1881.